What should you ask your doctor about rhabdomyosarcoma?

 - What do you recommend and why?

-- What are the short-term risks and side effects to the treatments you suggest?
+- What are the risks and side effects to the suggested treatments?

 - What should we do to be ready for treatment?